Tips for Sewing Cris Wood Sews Patterns

 The question sewers ask me the most often is about recommended fabric choice.
 My favorite choices all have one thing in common: a fluid drape.

-A fluid drape is one describes a fabric that does not hold it's shape.
+A "fluid drape" describes a fabric that does not hold it's shape.

 Because my patterns have no tailoring, the fabric does all the work of showing the curves of the body.
 That is not to say that the styles are clingy, but the shape and construction of both the dress and the jacket require fabric fluidity for an appealing look.